 Coconut Oil Benefits

-Coconut oil is a healthy fat that can help to kick-start your metabolism, boost your energy, and even help you with weight loss – it's very different from other fats because it turns into instant energy and isn't stored as fat.
+Coconut oil is a healthy fat that can help to kick-start your metabolism, boost your energy, and even support your weight loss – it's very different from other fats because it turns into instant energy and isn't stored as fat.
 (Remember not all fats and calories are alike!)
 When it comes to healthy fats, coconut oil is a lot like butter, cod liver oil and olive oil because it has been used for thousands of years.
 Compare them to newer fats and oils like margarine, soy, canola, safflower, corn, sunflower and any of the others that you've only heard of in the past few decades, and think of how heart disease, diabetes and so many other health issues are on the increase; whereas people have consumed coconut oil in many parts of the world for centuries.
 You may not have heard what a healthy fat coconut oil is due to it's high saturated fat content, but coconut oil contains medium-chain fatty acids that are metabolized differently and can actually help protect your heart.
 It can also improve insulin levels and helping regulate blood glucose.

 Medium Chain Tricglycerides: